Caetano v. Massachusetts

 First, the lower court argued that stun guns “were not in common use at the time of the Second Amendment’s enactment.”
 The Court responded that Heller clearly stated that the Second Amendment “extends . . . to . . . arms . . . that were not in existence at the time of the founding.”
 Second, the lower court argued that stun guns are “unusual” because they are “a thoroughly modern invention.”
 The Court responded that “[b]y equating ‘unusual’ with ‘in common use at the time of the Second Amendment’s enactment,’ the court’s second explanation is the same as the first; it is inconsistent with Heller for the same reason.”
 Lastly, the lower court used “a contemporary lens” and found “nothing in the record to suggest that [stun guns] are readily adaptable to use in the military.”
 The Court responded that Heller “rejected the proposition ‘that only those weapons useful in warfare are protected.’”

-The Court concluded that the explanation from the lower court contradicted established precedent and vacated their judgment.
+The Court concluded that the explanation from the lower court contradicted established precedent, and declared that their judgment must be vacated.
 The case was then remanded for further proceedings not inconsistent with the Court’s opinion.